Tonks89/Tonks89.github.io/music/index.md

 #  credit: WeGraphics
 #  creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---
 An important part of my life is music.
-I am a pianist with a small obsession for F. Chopin's music, but I am also learning to play pop and rock music.
+I am a pianist with a small obsession for F. Chopin and Debussy's music, but I am also learning to play pop and rock music.

 ## Hallelujah - Jokla&Ana